-RCAC: Rural Community Assistance Corporation (RCAC): Is the agency administering the BUF program and procuring environmental services.
+RCAC: Rural Community Assistance Corporation (RCAC): Is the agency administering the BUF program and procuring Labor Compliance Consulting services.
 RCAC provides technical and financial assistance to rural communities in the Western United States.
-RCAC is under an agreement with HCD as a Community Development Financial Institution (CDFI) to provide CDBG-NDR funds private businesses for economic development projects in Tuolumne County.
+RCAC is under an agreement with HCD as a Community Development Financial Institution (CDFI) to provide CDBG-NDR funds to private businesses for economic development projects in Tuolumne County.